|

 ||||

-CEQA APPLIES TO ALL GOVERNMENTAL DECISIONS In addition, every decision by every governmental agency in California is subject to CEQA.
+CEQA is a Serious Law CEQA was adopted by both houses of California's Legislature after a fierce debate and then signed by California's Governor.
+It is taken very seriously by California's Courts and almost always upheld.
+In sharp contrast, local government agencies rarely treat it seriously; one Councilowman frivolously disregarded CEQA's importance with "Its just a technicality."
+Her superficial attitude to this state law cost her city hundreds of thousands of dollars when they lost the subsequent CEQA lawsuit.
+Every construction project in California.
+In California EVERY construction project, not many or most, is subject to the California Environmental Quality Act (CEQA).
+CEQA Applies To All Governmental Decisions In addition, every decision by every governmental agency (except for ballot initiatives, the courts and the legislature) in California is subject to CEQA.
 That includes what may be called "minor" changes to an already approved project.
-It even includes actions which appear to be merely paperwork - such as General Plan updates and amendments, Some trivial actions (buying pencils) may quickly be found to be exempt, but first even buying pencils must be held up to CEQA to see if it could cause any possible potentially significant environmental impact.
+It even includes actions which appear to be merely paperwork - such as General Plan updates and amendments, Some trivial actions (such as buying pencils) may quickly be found to be exempt, but first even buying pencils must be held up to CEQA to see if it could cause any possible potentially significant environmental impact.
 If not, only then may that action (buying pencils) be concluded as exempt.
-Government agencies typically have this incorrectly backwards by asserting that only actions which have potentially significant environmental impacts are subject to CEQA.
+Government agencies typically get this wrongly backwards by believing that only actions which have potentially significant environmental impacts are subject to CEQA.
+(Even when an agency uses the catch-all exemption for trivial actions like pencil buying (15061.b3) CEQA still controls making the decision to use that exemption.) |

 |